osisoft/Client-Failover-Service/content/installation/Install-the-failover-service.md

 4. Click **Next**.

-5. If the installation location and port number are correct, select **Install** to begin the installation.
+5. In the "Ready to install Client Failover Service" window, click **Install** to begin the installation.
 To modify the location or port number, select **Back** to return to the Configuration page.

+6. After installation is completed, an "Add Users" window will appear.
+The installer has created two groups: AVEVAFailoverUsers and AVEVAFailoverAdministrators.
+Users in the AVEVAFailoverUsers group are typically adapter user accounts, which have the permission to configure failover group and session operations.
+Users in the AVEVAFailoverAdministrators group have admin permissions to delete groups, post failover role override, and perform global configuration including logging and health endpoints.
+Click **Add Users** to add users to these groups manually, or configure at a later time.
+Note: The "Local Users and Groups" window will not launch on Windows Server Core.

-6. When installation is complete, select **Finish** to close the setup wizard.
+7. When installation is complete, select **Finish** to close the setup wizard.